-The team plays in a kit of red shirts with white trim, red shorts and red socks.
-The kit is manufactured by Adidas.
+The team plays in a kit of red shirts with white stripes, red shorts and red socks.
+The kit is manufactured by Nike.
 Our shirt sponsor is Reid Black & Co.
 Solicitors.
 Ballyclare Comrades play at Dixon Park, in the centre of the town, beside the Comrades Social Club.
 Dixon Park has a capacity of 3,000, with the main seated stand at one side adjacent to a smaller seated stand where the changing rooms and club offices are sited.
 There are covered standing areas behind each goal, as well as seating behind one goal.
 There is a further standing area opposite the main stand.

 The club is run by a committee, which is elected on a yearly basis by the season ticket holders.
 Therefore, it is one of the few truly democratic football clubs in existence today.
 There has recently been formed a Supporters Club, which has a growing enthusiastic membership who are passionate about the Comrades, and who are setting about fund raising activities to help the club financially.